-Most people think that credit scores aren’t ever used outside of determining how suitable prospective borrowers are.
-After all, it only makes sense that a metric designed specifically for determining how likely it is that someone will pay their debts back should only be used for lending purposes.
+Most people think that credit scores and credit reports aren’t ever used outside of determining how suitable prospective borrowers are.
+After all, it makes sense to think that a metric designed specifically for determining how likely it is that someone will pay their debts back should only be used for lending purposes.

-However, there are a variety of alternative uses for credit scores.
+However, there are a variety of alternative uses for credit scores and reports.
 Let’s take a look at a few of them so you can better understand the true value of FICO scores.

 Did you know that landlords sometimes turn to credit scores and credit histories as part of evaluating applicants?
 This is especially true for expensive houses, apartments, and other living spaces.
 People with high credit scores are shown to be more reliable when it comes to paying their rent or mortgage on time than their low-credit-score counterparts.